makerdao/mips/MIP4/MIP4c2-Subproposal-Template.md

 Author(s):
 Contributors:
 Status:
-Date of Amendment Submission: yyyy-mm-dd
+Date of Amendment Submission: <yyyy-mm-dd>
-Date of ratification: yyyy-mm-dd
+Date of ratification: <yyyy-mm-dd>
 ```
 ## Specification

-### Motivation:
+### Motivation
    - Explanation behind the amendment of the MIP
    - Explanation of why this change is valid for an amendment rather than a replacement.
    - Any impact this has on other MIPs that interact with the MIP in question.

-### Amended Components:
+### Amended Components
    - A list of the components that have been amended.

-### Amendment PR:
+### Amendment Pull Request (PR)
    -  A link to the PR containing the amendment.
 This PR must have remained unchanged for the Frozen Period.

-### Relevant Information:
+### Relevant Information
    -  Links to evidence further backing the motivation.